Talkmon: Production

 The idea of the show came out when the program director, Park Sang-hyuk was shooting for Island Trio, a healing travel show with Kang Ho-dong, Jung Yong-hwa & Kim Hee-sun.
 Whilst Kang Ho-dong & Jung Yong-hwa joined in together for Talkmon, Kim Hee-sun is said to back off from the new show in order to maintain the freshness for Island Trio's season 2, which is scheduled to run within the same year, 2018.
-However, Kim Hee-sun is said to willingly fill in as a guest whenever there's an empty slots.
+However, Kim Hee-sun is said to willingly fill in as a guest whenever there are empty slots.

 After Jung Yong-hwa's departure from the show, Kim Hee-sun is scheduled to record as the special MC on February 4, 2018, to fill in Jung Yong-hwa's absence and will be broadcast on February 12, 2018.
-It is later announced by O'live that she will become a fixed MC for the show instead of only one-time appearance.
+It is later announced by O'live that she will become a fixed MC for the show instead of only a one-time appearance.